Grand Street station (BMT Canarsie Line): Station layout

 This underground station has two side platforms with two tracks.
 Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.
 The mosaic band on both platforms features greys along with aqua, orange, ochre, light blue, and light green.
 Near the south end of the station, there are gratings near the ceiling, with the tile band cut out to fit around them.
 A historically correct section of replacement tile can also be seen in this area.
 The name tablets read "GRAND ST." in serif font on a brown background, yellow inner border, and green outer border.
-There are no columns on the platforms since they are on a curve except for some blue i-beam ones at the center where fare control is.
+The platforms are free of columns except near fare control at center.

 As part of the MTA Arts & Design program, an artwork titled Gratitudes off Grand, by Glendalys Medina, was installed in the station in 2023.
 It is composed of two mosaic-glass panels made by Miotto Mosaic Art Studios, each measuring 40 ft wide and placed on opposite platforms.
 The panel on the eastbound platform depicts various ethnicities who have lived in the Bushwick and East Williamsburg neighborhoods, including the native Lenape, Pan-Africans, Italians, Irish, Dominicans, and Puerto Ricans.
 The westbound platform's panels contain colored motifs, which represent places in the area during each of the four seasons.
 The colors of the artwork are inspired by Medina's strolls in the neighborhood surrounding the station, while the artwork itself features elements from several cultures, such as Latin American, Taíno, and hip hop culture.